 Technology has changed how and where we work.
 A free conference call service can help facilitate your company communications by connecting people from anywhere, making it easier for teams to stay productive regardless of the location of each person.
-A recent study found that since 2005, those who regularly work at home has increased by roughly 173 percent.
+A recent study found that since 2005, those who regularly work at home have increased by roughly 173 per cent.
 And given today’s unique world of social distancing demands, companies are facing an unprecedented spike in employees working remotely.

 Evaluate your requirements

 It’s probably hard to believe that anything is free in this day and age, yet there are indeed free conference call services.
 It’s important to note that a free conference call service is beneficial to all sized companies, from startups and small businesses to medium-sized businesses (SMBs) and even enterprises level corporations.

 Each free conference call service offers different features and capabilities, and finding the right one can take a little time.
 Start by assessing the specific needs of your business.
 Productivity software that enables you to integrate with other tools such as free video conferencing or even free screen sharing can make your work easier and your meetings more productive.
 Having a connected and integrated productivity tool is important because working with disconnected tools can be costly due to scattered data, poor time management and high operating costs.

 Overall, free conference calls can save your business time, effort and even money.
 This real-time communication tool helps keep your teams up to speed with both internal and external communications.
 They’re especially helpful when urgent matters arise, allowing you to set up quickly and easily and connect with anyone, anywhere, anytime.
 With no monthly fees and a reduction in travel costs, startups and small businesses can keep money where they need it most – in working capital.

 All businesses have financial concerns.
 For startups and SMB, it’s about ensuring modest spending.
 For the enterprise size corporation, it’s rogue spending.